AlessiaIntini/AMLProject_DomainAdaptation/README.md

      * stdcnet
 * `options/`: contains all argument that it is possible pass to command line
     * option
-* `training`: contains different files of source code to perform train in different context
+* `training/`: contains different files of source code to perform train in different context
     * train: contains code to train Cityscapes, GTA5, Cross-Domain and Cross-Domain with Data Augmentation
     * traindADA: contains code to train Adversarial Domain Adaptation
     * trainFDA: contains code to train Fourier Domain Adaptation